kuzyn/cuddly-guacamole/README.md

 mongod --dbpath /absolute/path/to/your/db/folder --smallfiles
 ```

 This will create a `mongod` server that will be available as long as you leave this terminal open.

-Last thing before you are good to go is to create a database.
+The last thing you need before you are good to go is to create a database.
 You will only need to do this once.

 In a second terminal window: